Updated May 12, 2025

 Of course, even at a farmer’s market, there will be variations in the quality of the produce.
 Some farms grow unbelievably beautiful plants, shiny and full of life!
 It seems that their vivid life force will be passed on to you when you eat them.

-Organic Industrialized Farming vs. Holistic Organic
+Organic Industrialized Farming vs. Regenerative Organic

-On the other end of the spectrum is holistic organic farming, which supports a balanced ecosystem and biodiversity.
-Holistic practices include using ladybugs or bats to eat pests and planting companion crops that protect neighboring plants from pests.
-Unlike industrial feedlots which truck out cow manure and bring in feed grown elsewhere, holistic farmers make fertilizer on-site.
+Holistic practices may include using ladybugs or bats to eat pests and planting companion crops that protect neighboring plants from pests.

 Harness the Health Benefits of Vegetables

 It’s not just that mothers know best—there are countless health benefits of vegetables.
 Vegetables help prevent insulin resistance, are rich in phytonutrients, and nourish the microbiome.
-Local, organic, and holistic farming cultivates the most vibrant produce.
+Local, organic, and regenerative farming cultivates the most vibrant produce.

 If you do just two things—eat more vegetables and unprocessed food—you’re already at 80% to eating well!
 And rather than trying to optimize that last 20%, how about spending your time doing other things that you enjoy?